msfrt/PiLogger/README.md

 ### Sixfab Power API

-Install the api that interfaces (*sometimes, only if you're lucky*) with the battery UPS. `pip3 install sixfab-power`.
-The GitHub repository for the API is located [here](https://github.com/sixfab/sixfab-power-python-api).
+Install the api that interfaces (*sometimes, only if you're lucky*) with the battery UPS. `pip3 install power-api` Here's the [repo](https://github.com/sixfab/sixfab-power-python-api).
 The API is essentially a Python wrapper for their i2c communication protocol.

 ## Install Telegraf